TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 * Some devices with Mail GPU require manual WebGL activation in browser settings.

-* For the local developement server to work on Apple OS X and Blender 2.76, you may need to install `Python 3.4 <https://www.python.org/downloads/release/python-343/>`.
+* For the local development server to work on Apple OS X and Blender 2.76, you may need to install `Python 3.4 <https://www.python.org/downloads/release/python-343/>`.
 This is due to a bug in Blender https://developer.blender.org/T46623.
 This bug has been fixed in Blender 2.76b, so updating it is advised.

 * Skeletal animation may work incorrectly while using Nouveau drivers.